NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 But we do not have to go that deep in order to mimic Unity's MonoBehaviour for C# Entities.
-Since C# allows a class to implement multiple interfaces, we could simply map each functionality to one interface, and delegate these functionalities/interfaces to Components that contain Tasks implementing those functionalities/interfaces.
+Since C# allows a class to implement multiple interfaces, we could simply map one interface to one or more functionalities, and delegate these functionalities/interfaces to Components that contain Tasks implementing those functionalities/interfaces.
+In addition, we could delegate a single functionality to multiple Components if necessary, but this need to be desinged carefully as it may lead to unexpected results.

-By the way, a C# Entity is also known as a parasitic Entity because it is living inside a MonoBehaviour Component of another GameObject Entity.
+By the way, a C# Entity is also known as parasitic Entity because it must live inside a MonoBehaviour Component of another GameObject Entity.
-As I've said in previous section, in order to interact with the game world we must put C# Entities inside MonoBehaviours, and let those MonoBehaviours invoke the functioanlities of the C# Entities.
+As I've said in previous section, in order to interact with the game world we must connnect C# Entities with Unity Engine so that C# Entities will get processed, and the most common connectors are MonoBehaviours.
-In such cases the parasitic Entity is delegating all its functionalities to that MonoBehaviour, although the MonoBehaviour is not a part of the parasitic Entity.
-It is worth it to mention that once a GameObject Entity decides to hold such parasitic Entities through its MonoBehaviours, the GameObject Entity actually inherits all functionalities from the parasitic Entities.
+It is worth it to mention that once a GameObject Entity decides to deal with such parasitic Entities, the GameObject Entity must expose new functionalities(Interfaces) to adapt the parasitic Entities.
+I.e. the GameObject Entity creates new Components (encapsulated by Interfaces/Unity Engine) to handle those functionalities of those parasitic Entities.

 Double Dynamic happens when a Dynamic Task is further split into other Dynamic Tasks, which causes the former Dynamic Task losing its purposes.
-This problem is often caused by poor design of the project plan that makes properties/behaviours/functionalities unclear at first place.
+This problem is often caused by poor design that makes properties/behaviours/functionalities unclear at first place.
 There are two solutions for it:
 1. Delegate some functionalities to the former Dynamic Task and make it a Component.
 2. Flatten the tree structure by delete the former dynamic Task, and move its work to the latter Dynamic Tasks.

+<a id="interface_segregation"></a>
+## Interface Segregation

+The whole point of Interfaces is to make clients only dependent on the parts(functioanlities) they are interested in.

+But it's never easy to split functionalities into properly sized Interfaces to follow Single Responsibility Principle(SRP) and Interface Segregation Principle(ISP), especially when Components should be built on Interfaces.
+It would be too late to split functionalities AFTER we know what clients actually want.
+So we have to make good plans to predict clients' interests:
+1. Create all Entities conceptually and list their properties/behaviours/functionalities before we create any Component/Task.
+2. Figure out all potential interactions between all Entities.
+3. Create one Interface for each kind of interaction.
+4. Map one or more closely-related Interfaces to each Component.
+5. For any missed requirements from clients, use Interface inheritance to compose a new one or split into new ones.

+For C# Entities, we would create comprehensive Interfaces composed of smaller Interfaces that represent all functionalities they hold.
+(Although we shouldn't do so for Components).
+The purpose behind the comprehensive Interfaces is to mimic the reflection/Service Locator Pattern that GetComponent<Interface> or similar Unity methods have been utilizing.
+For example,
+*	StatusManager is a Component that stores and manages all Statuses on its parent character.
+*	Its jobs include processing Statuses as time passes, sending descriptions of Statuses to UI elements and so on.
+*	It has two options to store Statues: concrete classes Status or an Interface IStatus composed of all its functionalities.
+*	At this moment, the StatusManager is exactly the client that needs to know ALL functionalities of the Status class.
+*	When other clients need partial functionalities of the Status class, the StatusManager upcasts IStatus to something like IDescribable and return to them.

 ## Dependency Resolve